Information

 The Scottish Government wants disabled people in Scotland to have choice, dignity, and freedom to access suitable homes, built or adapted to enable them to participate as full and equal citizens and we are working with local authorities to implement this through our investment.

-The Affordable Housing Supply Programme (AHSP) continues to support the delivery of flexible, adaptable housing to meet people’s needs as they change where local authorities have included these in their Strategic Housing Investment Plans.
-Wherever possible, all homes are built to housing for varying needs standards (HfVN).
-The grant subsidy arrangements for the AHSP are sufficiently flexible to support the delivery of specialist housing identified by local authorities as a priority, helping disabled people live independently in their own homes, and older people to stay at home for longer.
+The Affordable Housing Supply Programme (AHSP) grant subsidy arrangements are sufficiently flexible to support the delivery of specialist housing identified by local authorities as a priority, helping disabled people live independently in their own homes, and older people to stay at home for longer.
+All affordable homes are expected to be built to housing for varying needs standard, wherever possible.

-Local authorities have a statutory responsibility to prepare a Local Housing Strategy (LHS).
-In guidance to support local authorities with preparing a LHS local authorities are required to demonstrate that consideration has been given to the specialist provision requirements for those of all ages, in all types of household, across all tenures, including amongst others disabled people and people with high support needs currently either in long term care in hospital or out of area placement, those discharged from hospital or a similar institution.
-The guidance also requires local authorities to include information in a LHS on what target it has set for delivery of wheelchair accessible housing across all tenures in the local authority area.
-Priorities and outcomes identified in a LHS help inform local authority Strategic Housing Investment Plans which set out the key strategic affordable housing investment priorities over a five-year period.
+Local authorities have a statutory responsibility to prepare a Local Housing Strategy (LHS) setting out its policies and priorities for housing locally.
+In preparing a LHS, local authorities are expected to demonstrate that consideration has been given to the housing requirements of people of all ages, in all types of household, across all tenures.
+This includes disabled people including those in long term care in hospital or out of area placement, those discharged from hospital or a similar institution.
+The guidance also requires local authorities set a target for the delivery of wheelchair accessible housing across all tenures in the local authority area.

 Quality measures